oVirt/ovirt-site/source/develop/release-management/features/virt/serial-console.md

 ## Release Notes

-For information about setup and troubleshooting, see the page [Serial_Console_Setup](/documentation/admin-guide/serial-console-setup/)
+For information about setup and troubleshooting, see the [Administration Guide](/documentation/administration_guide/index.html)

       == VirtIO serial console ==
       Allow the users to connect directly to the emulated serial console of the VMs, using SSH.